ono-midori/ono-midori.github.io/techs/libevent.md

     struct sockaddr *address, int addrlen);
 ```

-The `address` and `addrlen` arguments are as for the standard call `connect()`.
-If the bufferevent does not already have a socket set, calling this function allocates a new stream socket for it, and makes it nonblocking.
+The `address` and `addrlen` arguments are as for the standard call `connect()`. *If the bufferevent does not already have a socket set, calling this function allocates a new stream socket for it, and makes it nonblocking.*

-If the bufferevent does have a socket already, calling `bufferevent_socket_connect()` tells Libevent that the socket is not connected, and no reads or writes should be done on the socket until the connect operation has succeeded.
+*If the bufferevent does have a socket already, calling `bufferevent_socket_connect()` tells Libevent that the socket is not connected, and no reads or writes should be done on the socket until the connect operation has succeeded*.

 It is okay to add data to the output buffer before the connect is done.